ddai3857/Playlist-To-MP3/README.md

     selenium

 **Details**

-    On the first run of the program, it will open up
+1. On the first run of the program, you will have to log in to google
+2. The script will save the crendentials token for future runs (IT DOES NOT SAVE YOUR INFORMATION)
+3. Playlists will be listed with numbers in the terminal
+4. Enter the number corresponding to playlist in the terminal
+5. Selenium will download the mp3s using https://cobalt.tools (terminal will show download progress)
+6. Access mp3s in the mp3_folder

 **Notes**